JaytheSpazz/PipeHow/content/new-class.md

 }
 ```

-It's a basic example which has a name property and lets you change the name.
 A class is defined with a the keyword `class` followed by the name of the class and curly brackets.
 Everything belonging to the class is defined within the scope of those brackets, such as properties and methods.
+Above is a basic example which has a name property and lets you change it using a method.

 ### Methods

 *Methods, you say?
 I've seen those when running `Get-Member` but compared to properties I've never actually created one.
 How do they work?*

 You can think of a method as a function belonging to an object.
 A member function, so to say.
-An example could be the objects returned from `Get-ChildItem` when run in a file system.
+Let's look at the objects returned from `Get-ChildItem` when run in a file system as an example.

 ```PowerShell
 PS PipeHow:\Blog> $Files = Get-ChildItem 'C:\Temp' -File